openshift/pipelines-catalog/s2i-java11/README.md

 ## Creating the taskrun

-This TaskRun runs the java11 Task to fetch a Git repository and builds and pushes a container image using S2I and a Java11 builder image.
+This TaskRun runs the java 11 Task to fetch a Git repository and builds and pushes a container image using S2I and a Java 11 builder image.

 ```
 apiVersion: tekton.dev/v1alpha1